Contents

 Using the Online Content Tile

-Drag and drop an Online Content Tile from the Tile Library into your stack (1) and then type in the webpage you want to link to in the URL box and click Add (2).
+Drag and drop an Online Content Tile from the Tile Library into your stack (1).
+In the Settings tab, give your tile a title (2) and and then type (or paste in) the link to the webpage you want to use and click Add (3).

 The Text Content Tile is used to add text content to your stack.
 It also allows you to do some basic formatting of that text and include images and weblinks in the text.